irvined1982/openlava-web/doc/javascript.rst

     The URL to the full URL for the job

-.. js:attribute:: olwclient.User.prototype.jobs = function(callback, errback, filters)
+.. js:attribute:: olwclient.User.prototype.jobs(callback, errback, filters)

     Returns a list of jobs that the user owns on the cluster.